AdmiralenOla/Scoary/README.md

 - [Contact] (#contact)

 ## What's new?
+v1.4.0 (7th Sep 2016)
+- The correction options are now a lot more sophisticated, and allow multiple restrictions with individual p-values to be set.
+- Fixed a bug that would sometimes result in a too strict Bonferroni p-value in the results.
+- No-time now also applies to the reduced gene presence/absence file.
+- The results sorting now works a little differently.
+When using only pairwise comparisons filtering, results will be sorted by these p-values.
+When other filters (Individual, Bonferroni, Benjamini-Hochberg) are used, results will be sorted by these instead.
+- Fixed a bug where the program would crash if you specified a very large max_hits.
+- The citation option has been added, and includes a nifty ASCII logo.
+- Some optimization when using pairwise comparison to filter results.

 v1.3.7 (2nd Sep 2016)
 - The no-time argument can now be used to avoid output files (results and tree file) to come with a timestamp in the name.
 Should make it easier to implement Scoary in automated pipelines.
 (Credits: Marco Galardini)
 - Comma is now the default delimiter in input and output files.
 The user can specify another input/output delimiter with the delimiter argument.
 (Note that the two input files and the output files will all have the same delimiter)